 Chakri Day (Apr) - The day to commemorate the founding of the present Chakri Dynasty in 1782.

-Songkran Festival (Apr) - The traditional Thai New Year, celebrated throughout Thailand with rituals of "merit making" - when the young honour their parents, teachers and elders, music troupes with parades of dancers.
+Songkran Festival (Apr) - The traditional Thai New Year, celebrated throughout Thailand with rituals of "merit making" - honouring elders, parades of dancers and music troupes.
 With traditional water 'splashing', an unusual if not amusing way to keep you cool in the hot season.
-Songkran is celebrated in a big way, particularly at Phra Pradaeng near Bangkok and in the northern province of Chiang Mai.
-Thai's celebrate their New Year for 3 days from the 13th day of the waxing moon through to the full moon day of the 5th moon.
+Songkran is celebrated in a big way, particularly in Chiang Mai and at Phra Pradaeng near Bangkok.

-National Labour Day (1 May) - To celebrate Labour Day, a large number of Thai workers gather at Sanam Luang to join the festivities organised by the Thai government which includes cultural shows, dances and a variety of activities and other entertainment.
+National Labour Day (1 May) - To celebrate Labour Day, a great number of Thai workers gather at Sanam Luang to join the festivities organised by the Thai government which includes cultural shows, dances and a variety of activities and entertainment.

-Coronation Day (5 May) - National Public holiday and celebrations - Anniversary of the coronation of the reigning King; King Bhumibol (Rama IX).
-He was crowned as the 9th king of the ruling Chakri Dynasty in 1950.
+Coronation Day (5 May) - National Public holiday and celebrations - Anniversary of the day when the reigning King Bhumibol (Rama IX) was crowned as the 9th king of the ruling Chakri Dynasty in 1950.

-Ploughing Ceremony (11 May) - Presided over by King Bhumibol (Rama IX), this ancient Brahman ceremony is held at Sanam Luang in Bangkok to mark the official beginning of the (rice) planting season.
+Ploughing Ceremony (May) - Presided over by King Bhumibol (Rama IX), this ancient Brahman ceremony is held at Sanam Luang in Bangkok to mark the official beginning of the planting season.
 The ceremony is also to bless the farmers of Thailand with bumper harvests in the coming year.